 This course is a continuation of photographic study, exploring technique, in-studio and other lighting options, and presentation/professional practices.
-Emphasis is placed on the continuation of the contemporary photographic series, portfolio development, post-visualization, and materials, with a basic introduction to photographic theory.
+Emphases placed on the continuation of the contemporary photographic series, portfolio development, post-visualization, and materials, with a basic introduction to photographic theory.
 Studio.
-Prerequisite: GDES 240, Photography 1.
+Prerequisite: GDES 240, Photography I.